atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

 If any of the above tests fail, a Conforming Alternate Version does not exist and Baseline Requirement 20 DOES NOT APPLY.

 ## Advisory: Tips for streamlined test processes
-* Conformance testing of content that is non-conforming and that has a conforming alternate version is not necessary.
+* It is not necessary to test non-conforming content when a conforming alternate version of that content is provided.

 ### WCAG 2.0 Techniques
 The following sufficient techniques and/or common failures were considered when developing this test procedure for this baseline requirement: